jundalisay/superb/content/en/research/indian/gita/chapter-03.md

 Now am I by thy doubtful speech disturbed!
 Tell me one thing, and tell me certainly;
 By what road shall I find the better end?

-Krishna.
+{{< /r >}}

+{{< l a="Krishna" >}}
 There are 2 paths, 2 schools of wisdom.

+1. The Sankhya's

-1. The Sankhya's, which doth save in way of works Prescribed[FN#4] by reason
+This saves through the way of works or action or karma prescribed[FN#4] by reason

-2. The Yog, which bids
+2. The Yoga

-Attain by meditation, spiritually:
+This is attained by meditation and spirituality.

+These are one.
-Yet these are one.
-No one can escape karma by shunning action.
-No one can attain perfection by mere renouncements .
+- No one can escape karma by shunning action.
+- No one can attain perfection by mere renouncements .

 <!-- Nay, and no jot of time, at any time,
 Rests any actionless; his  -->